 They may be, but only just a little.
-Because bottle caps have a deeper form than U.S. penny coins, they tend to require a thicker epoxy seal coat than usual.
+Because bottle caps are a little bigger than U.S. penny coins, they tend to require a thicker epoxy seal coat than usual.

-You'll just want to adhere the bottle caps to your substrate first using a basic glue like Elmer's—don't use hot glue or super glue; those can react to epoxy in negative ways.
+You'll just want to adhere the bottle caps to your substrate first using a basic glue like Elmer's.
+Don't use hot glue or super glue, as those can react to epoxy in negative ways.

-Then you apply your seal coat like usual, but make it thicker around the bottle caps to ensure that they get fully sealed.
-You don't want extra air bubbles forming around them.
+After that, you just apply your seal coat like usual, but make it thicker around the bottle caps to ensure that they get fully sealed.
+You don't want extra air bubbles forming because of them.

-The point is that the choice is entirely yours, so don't limit yourself if you have the desire to do something more elaborate like that.
+The point is that the choice is entirely yours; don't limit yourself if you feel inclined to create something more elaborate.

 With that said, let's take a look at a few of the projects we've seen in recent years.

 In the photos above, you can see a few of the methods and techniques that users of our UltraClear Table Top Epoxy employ in their bottle cap displays.